Protecting people and the environment is one of our company's core values, as detailed in The Chevron Way.

 In support of our values, we developed four environmental principles that define our commitment to doing business in environmentally responsible ways:

-In addition, our business units and operating companies incorporate biodiversity protection into their operations through implementation of our corporate environmental stewardship process.
+In addition, our business units and operating companies incorporate biodiversity protection into their operations through implementation of our corporate Environmental Stewardship process.
+Our operations personnel inventory their interactions with the environment, including those that may affect biodiversity, and develop plans for managing them.
 Our Health, Environment and Safety staffs work to protect habitats near our operations and share their best practices through the Chevron Biodiversity Network.

 Protecting and Conserving Water Resources

-Updated: May 2014
+Updated: May 2015